Email Signatures: 6 Tips on How to Add an Effective Logo Design

 For instance, the sales managers can make the email signature logo the call-to-action button based on their department’s goals.
 Take the example of the following two email signatures:

-“BOOK A DEMO” is included in the sales department emails, while “TALK ABOUT US” for the PR people.
+“BOOK A DEMO” is included in the sales department emails, while “TALK ABOUT US” is for the PR people.

 The email signatures can be segmented even for different stages of communication with the prospects, like promotional emails, responses, forwards, cold emails, hot emails, etc.